derailed/k9s_site/_topics/plugins.markdown

 * `$GROUPS` the active groups
 * `$COLX` the column at index X for the viewed resource

 <br/>
 <div class="note">
-  <i class="fas fa-skull"></i> Options and layout may change in future K9s releases as this feature solidifies.
+  <i class="fas fa-skull"></i> Work in progress...
+Options and layout may change in future K9s releases as this feature solidifies.
 </div>

 <br/>

----
 ## <img src="/assets/sections/examples.png" width="auto" height="32"/> Example

 ```yaml